 Certain persons are deemed to be employees for payroll tax.
 These include a:

-- service provider or on-hired worker who performs work in relation to services supplied to a client under an employment agency contract, and
+- service provider or on-hired worker who performs work in relation to services supplied to a client under an employment agency contract, and a

 - contractor who performs work in relation to services supplied to another person under a relevant contract.